Single sign-on is a process in which users log in once to an authentication provider that manages their user credentials.

 Once logged in to that authentication provider, each subsequent log-in to an application that is connected to that provider is automatically handled by that system.
 This drastically reduces the number of times that users have to manually log in on a daily basis.

-Implementing single sign-on in Enterprise can be beneficial for users who access Enterprise through various applications: Enterprise Server, Content Station, and Smart Connection for InDesign and InCopy.
+Implementing single sign-on in Enterprise can be beneficial for users who access Enterprise through various applications: Enterprise Server, Studio, and Smart Connection for InDesign and InCopy.
 Using SSO, they only have to log in once.